-Figure 1 depicts the architecture of our classifier.
-The classifier consists of four different branches, each processing a distinct input feature type: snippet, video tags, transcript, and the top 200 comments of a video.
-Then, all four branches' outputs are concatenated to form a five-layer, fully-connected neural network that merges their output and drives the final classification.
-The classifier uses fastText [12], a library for efficient learning of word/document-level vector representations and sentence classification.
-We use fastText to generate vector representations (embeddings) for all the available video metadata in text.
-For each input feature, we use the pre-trained fastText models released in [29] and fine-tune them using each of our input features.
-These models extract a 300-dimensional vector representation for each of the following input features of our dataset:
+The classifier uses fastText [13], a library for efficient learning of word/document-level vector representations and sentence classification, to generate vector representations (embeddings) for all the available video metadata in text.
+For each type of input feature, we use the pre-trained fastText embeddings released in [30] and fine-tune them for our text classification task using each of our input features.
+These fine-tuned models extract a 300-dimensional vector representation for each of the following input features of our dataset:

 - Snippet.
 Concatenation of the title and the description of the video. - Tags.
 Words defined by the uploader of a video to describe the content of the video. - Transcript.
 Naturally, this is one of the most important features, as it describes the video's actual content.
 (It includes the subtitles uploaded by the creator of the video or auto-generated by YouTube.)
-The classifier uses the finetuned model to learn a vector representation of the concatenated text of the transcript.
+The classifier uses the fine-tuned model to learn a vector representation of the concatenated text of the transcript. - Comments.
+We consider the top 200 comments of the video as returned by the YouTube Data API.
+We first concatenate each video's comments and use them to fine-tune the fastText model and extract vector representations.